starknet-io/types-rs/crates/starknet-types-core/README.md

 The `starknet-types-core` crate provides:
 * The universal `Felt` (Field Element) type for Cairo and STARK proofs.
 It was created to reduce the fragmentation in the Starknet Rust ecosystem by providing a standardized representation of the `Felt` type.
-* The `AffinePoint` and `ProjectivePoint` structs, that represent a point in the Stark curve with which you can operate
+* The `AffinePoint` and `ProjectivePoint` structs, which represent points on the Stark curve for performing elliptic curve operations.

 ## Features